E. Denise Simmons

-E. Denise Simmons (born October 2, 1951) is an American politician who serves as the mayor of Cambridge, Massachusetts, having served her first mayoral term 2008–2009, her second mayoral term 2016–2017, and her third mayoral term 2024–present.
-She is the first openly lesbian African-American mayor in the United States.
+E. Denise Simmons (born October 2, 1951) is an American politician who served as the mayor of Cambridge, Massachusetts from 2008 to 2009, again from 2016 to 2017, and a third mayoral term from 2024 to 2025.
+She was the first openly lesbian African-American mayor in the United States.
 Simmons has been on the Cambridge City Council continuously since 2002, now serving her twelfth consecutive term.

 Early life and education

 Simmons was born on October 2, 1951.
 She grew up in Cambridge's Area 4 neighborhood and attended Cambridge schools.
 She received a Bachelor of Science degree in Sociology from the University of Massachusetts Boston, and a Master's degree in Psychotherapy from Antioch College.

 In 1982, Simmons established her own business, the Cambridgeport Insurance Agency.

 Career

 Public service

 Simmons served as Executive Director of the Cambridge Civic Unity Committee in the 1980s.
 Among the work performed while in this role was her successful fight to increase the diversity within the Cambridge public school faculty.

 In 1992, Simmons ran for and won a spot on the Cambridge School Committee.
-She quickly won praise from across Cambridge for her tremendous work ethic, and for her efforts to find ways to build consensus with her colleagues.
-Over the next several years, Simmons gained a reputation as a calm, thoughtful voice on the school committee, and as a person who always kept her door open to anyone who wished to speak with her.
+She quickly won praise from across Cambridge for her work ethic, and for her efforts to find ways to build consensus with her colleagues.

 Simmons is a Justice of the Peace and notary public.